mjwhitta/artty/README.md

 - `--random-matching=mm(bn)?-`

 And if the file doesn't exist, it defaults to using `none`.
-Use the `--supported` flag to see all included artwork.
+Use the `--list-supported` flag to see all included artwork.

 ## Links